ppy/osu-wiki/news/2018/2018-05-22-project-loved-week-of-may-20th.md

 [Hatsuki Yura - Diabolikha](https://osu.ppy.sh/beatmapsets/286168) by ::Lan wings::{ user=467860 }

-Similarly to ::Flower::{ user=1033017 }, [Lan wings](https://osu.ppy.sh/users/467860) has been the unseen influence on many modern mappers, and much like ::rustbell::{ user=227717 }, every note in his beatmaps serve to fit the music and not for the sake of making a difficult map.
+Similarly to ::Flower::{ user=1033017 }, ::Lan wings::{ user=467860 } has been the unseen influence on many modern mappers, and much like ::rustbell::{ user=227717 }, every note in his beatmaps serve to fit the music and not for the sake of making a difficult map.
 Sitting at an intense 7.9\*, every part of Diabolikha feels warranted in this 286BPM behemoth.
 Emphasis within patterns is placed in all the right places and by the end you'll have forgotten that the map is supposed to be difficult and instead be in awe of how beautiful the structure of this map is.

 [![](/wiki/shared/news/2018-05-22-project-loved-week-of-may-20th/osu/disconnected.jpg)](https://osu.ppy.sh/community/forums/topics/749051)